Solar-Exlipse/WHSTechNotes/journal.md

 # October 8, 2025
 I did the same Hourofcode activity as yesterday, the Compute It activity because it seems to be the only one that interests me.

+# October 9, 2025
+I did the same Hourofcode activity as yesterday because, like I said, it seems to be the only interesting thing in Hourofcode